Tejas125/storemanagementapp/README.md

 ### Prerequisites

-- Node.js / Python / Java (update as per your stack)
+- Java (update as per your stack)
-- npm / pip / Maven (update as per your stack)
+- Maven (update as per your stack)

 ### Installation